 What's more, installing a portable projector is no more complicated than finding a flat surface or even a sheet hung in the garden and pointing the thing at it (though a dedicated screen is so much better).
 Some have kick-stands to help and almost all have tripod attachments.

 A few years ago, these mini projectors were still hard to recommend despite their convenience.
 'Pico' projectors had dim light sources that couldn't do justice to colours or contrast, even in a darkened room.

-There’s no magic brand-new tech in the lower-end of the portable world, of course.
+There’s no magic, brand-new tech in the lower-end of the portable world, of course.
 If a projector fits in the palm of your hand, it will not be particularly bright nor kick out top notch detail.
-No micro projector works well during the day with the windows open either.
+No micro projector works well during the day or with the curtains open either.

-This is one reason our best portable projector round-up includes almost all flavours in this category.
+This is one reason why our best portable projector round-up includes almost all flavours in this category.
 There’s a pick so small you could fit it in some large coat pockets.
-It is great for camping, travelling or for entertaining the kids without putting a TV in their room.

 The newer “lunchbox” style projector is a better fit for many, though.
 They offer a decent compromise of portability and performance, and will likely have the better software extras, as these are real lifestyle tech buys.

 Right at the top of the tree are projectors that blur the divide between normal and portable designs.
-They are only slightly smaller than some normal home projectors but have built-in speakers and other convenience features such as short-throw lenses.
-These mean the projector does not have to be as far from the screen to create a large, cinematic image, and they can be stowed away in the cupboard again once you're done with your viewing.
+They are only slightly smaller than some normal home projectors but have built-in speakers and other convenient features such as short-throw lenses.
+This means the projector does not have to be as far from the screen to create a large, cinematic image, and they can be stowed away in the cupboard again once you're done with your viewing.

 Got all that?
-If that sounds like the kind of convenience and entertainment you're looking for, then read on for our best mini projectors of 2021.
+If that sounds like the kind of convenience and entertainment you're looking for, then read on for our best portable projectors of 2021 guide.